about & contact

 2022 Publication 5 DREAMS WITH IMPLICATIONS: On Private Methodologies of Artistic Research in the online peer-reviewed journal for cross-cultural close reading Collateral #34

-2021 Performance, publication and video work Anthropomorphic Trouble presented at Whitechapel Gallery, in collaboration with Adrijana Gvozenović, London (UK)
+2021 Performance, publication and video work Anthropomorphic Trouble presented at Whitechapel Gallery, in collaboration with Adrijana Gvozenović, fieldwork conducted in London and Dorset, curated by Arts Catalyst and Delfina Foundation, London (UK)

 2021 Film I Write While Disappearing in a group exhibition An Incomplete & Unreliable Guide to Social Media War Room at Georg Kargl Fine Arts, curated by Valentinas Klimašauskas, Vienna (AT)

-2021 Solo exhibition The Strongest Muscle in The Human Body is The Tongue at Editorial Project Space, Vilnius (March-April) and Kunsthal Gent, Ghent (May-June), curated by The Institute of Things to Come (LT/BE).
+2021 Solo exhibition The Strongest Muscle in The Human Body is The Tongue at Editorial Project Space, Vilnius and Kunsthal Gent, curated by Valerio Del Baglivo (LT/BE).

 2020 Research project Tehran of Trees, in collaboration with Sina Seifee, as part of the HERMAP project, curated by BOZAR, Brussels (BE) and Goethe Institute, Tehran (IR)